Tablestore provides the DeleteRow operation to delete a single row and the BatchWriteRow operation to delete multiple rows at a time.

 {

-To delete data whose primary key values are within a specific range, call the GetRange operation to query the data and obtain the primary key information about the data.
+Delete rows within a primary key range: Call GetRange to query rows in a specified range and obtain their primary keys.
 For more information, see Read data whose primary key values are within a specific range.

-To delete data that meets specific conditions from a data table for which a search index is created, use the search index to query the data and obtain the primary key information about the data.
+Delete rows that match specific conditions: If the data table has a search index, use the search index to query matching rows and obtain their primary keys.
 For more information, see Basic query.

-You can also call the GetRange operation and set the start primary key to INF_MIN and the end primary key to INF_MAX to scan all data in the table.
-This way, you can obtain the primary key information about all data in the table.
-However, this consumes a large amount of computing resources.
+Delete all rows: If you want to delete all data from a table, we recommend that you delete the table and create a new one with the same configuration.
+You can also call GetRange with the start primary key set to INF_MIN and the end primary key set to INF_MAX to scan all rows and retrieve their primary keys.
+However, a full table scan consumes a large amount of computing resources.
 Proceed with caution.

-Call the BatchWriteRow operation to delete multiple rows of data at the same time based on the primary key information about the rows.
+Call the BatchWriteRow operation to delete the rows identified in Step 1.
 For more information, see Write multiple rows of data at the same time.

 References